The Red Queen’s Navy

 Written by Vidya Sagar Reddy, The Red Queen’s Navy will discuss the influence of emerging naval platforms and technologies in the geostrategic contours of the Indo-Pacific region.
 It identifies relevant historical precedents, forming the basis for various maritime development and security related projects in the region.

 “Now, here, you see, it takes all the running you can do, to keep in the same place.”– The Red Queen, Through the Looking Glass, Lewis Carroll.

 By Vidya Sagar Reddy

-Vidya Sagar Reddy is a Research Assistant at the Observer Research Foundation, New Delhi.
+Vidya Sagar Reddy is a research assistant in the Nuclear and Space Policy Initiative of the Observer Research Foundation, New Delhi

 Featured Image: Russian warships are seen during a naval parade rehearsal in the Crimean port of Sevastopol (Moscow Times)

 2 thoughts on “Russia’s Maneuvering of Conflicts for Enhancing Military Exports”

 I think the Syrian affect is having an impact on Russian Military sales